bklobertanz/nodejs-app-template/README.md

 - You need yarn installed.
 - For using environment variables (dotenv):

-> Add a .env file in root directory.
+> Add a .env file in the root of the directory.

 ### Installation